mayvenstudios/php-developer-test/readme.md

 ## Task Requirements

-1. Please use Laravel 5.2
+1. Please use Laravel 5.2 (you can fork this repo)
 2. Please use Vue.js or React.js on the front end
 3. Please use Twitter Bootstrap for any “look and feel” HTML/CSS elements
 4. Please use the default Laravel authentication for user login and user registration.